 ABP use a vast array of suppliers across the business, from office milk deliveries for tea and coffee to supplying the packaging and labels for our products to be displayed in supermarkets.
-Our biggest and most frequent suppliers are those that provide our protein ingredients such as beef and lamb producers, and our labour providers who supply temporary and permanent recruitment solutions.
+Our biggest and most frequent suppliers are those that provide our protein ingredients such as beef and lamb producers, other edible ingredients and our labour providers who supply temporary and permanent recruitment solutions.

-ABP do not own the farms that rear our livestock or the lorries that dispatch our products, but we work closely with the suppliers that provide these and other services such as security and storage.
+ABP do not own the farms that rear our livestock or the lorries that dispatch our products, but we work with the suppliers that provide these and other services such as security and storage to make sure they understand our policies and supplier requirements.